MohammedMahmud/Transfer-Learning--VGG16/README.md

-# Better-VGG16
+# Transfer-Learning--VGG16

 The purpose of this model to improve the existing vgg16 model.
-Testing in cifar-10 dataset
+Training and testing with the CIFAR-10 dataset.